Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 ![image7](assets/images/footer-ss.png)

 ## Future Ideas,
-- If had more time I would like to have had an extra page with guidance on how meditation can be practised at home and on the go and a blog page.
+- If had more time I would like to have had an extra page with guidance on how meditation can be practised at home and on the go and a blog page.i would also like to include an events page.

 ## Testing
 - After writting the HTML code and most of the CCS code I decide to test the website and see how it would function on different screen sizes and added in media screen styling,